brainfo/scutil/README.md

 ## usage

-starting from multiple samples from cellranger processing 10x reads:
+starting with cellranger output matrices from multiple samples:

 ```{py}
 import scutil as su